Our advice on costumes

 Shawl collar

-It differs from the previous two by its continuous line.
+It is distinguished from the two previous ones by its continuous line.
 Its wearing is particularly suitable for dressy evenings.

-• Welt pockets with flaps : these are the most common.
-No mistakes possible with them.
+• Piped pockets with flaps : these are the most common.
+You can't go wrong with them.

-• Piped pockets without flaps : a bit more relaxed.
-On the other hand, if they deform and settle, it will be visible.
+• Piped pockets without flaps : a bit more casual.
+On the other hand, if they become deformed and bunched, it will be visible.

 • You can also find jackets with a third pocket on the right side of the jacket .
 This is a ticket pocket , also called a "Derby pocket" .

 • Patch pockets : instead of having a simple slit, the pocket is attached to the outside of the suit.
-It's very nice on a blazer or a suit intended to be very casual (why not), but unsuitable for formal wear.
+This is very nice on a blazer or a suit that is intended to be very casual (why not), but unsuitable for formal uses.

 Neapolitan